-If you love food, some local, historical fun, and shopping, then this one day in Ft.
-Worth guide is just for you!
+If you love food, some local, historical fun, and shopping, then this one day in Fort Worth guide is just for you!

 Last week I traipsed off to Texas.
 My mom and I were at a conference in the area and decided to make a long weekend out of our trip so that my husband could join us.
 Short trips are great because you get a jam-packed getaway that doesn’t take up much time.

 The downside, however, is that you have to be very intentional with your plans to make sure you get a good taste of the area you’re visiting.
-We planned Saturday in Ft.
-Worth and Sunday in Dallas.
-So here is my One Day Ft.
-Worth Travel Guide on what to do and where to eat (probably the most important part)!
+We planned Saturday in Fort Worth and Sunday in Dallas.
+So here is my One Day Fort Worth Travel Guide on what to do and where to eat (probably the most important part)!

 We started the day on Magnolia Avenue on the southwest side of town.
 It’s a small area with restaurants, hotels, and shops.
 We stopped there in the morning for coffee and baked goods.
 Luckily it wasn’t too crowded yet, so I got to take some great photos.

 We couldn’t resist the cinnamon roll with cream cheese frosting (to die for), a honey butter scone, and a cranberry muffin.
 They were all sinfully delicious and I can’t wait to try to make honey butter scones at home!!